MC3DS-Save-Research/MC3DS-Save-Analysis/README.md

 This document in an *extremely* early stage, so it doesn't make much sense yet

+There is also an ImHex hexpat at https://github.com/DexrnZacAttack/MC3DS-Hexpat

 ## Credits

-- Thanks to Cracko298, Offroaders123, and Dexrn ZacAttack, who all helped massively
+- Thanks to [Cracko298](https://github.com/Cracko298), [Offroaders123](https://github.com/Offroaders123), and [Dexrn ZacAttack](https://github.com/DexrnZacAttack), who all helped massively

 ## ExtData